vertexproject/synapse/docs/synapse/devopsguide.rst

 It is common for Kubernetes to be executed in a managed environment, where an operator may not have direct access to the underlying hosts.
 In that scenario, applying the system configurations detailed in :ref:`devops-task-performance` may be difficult.
-The following example shows a DaemonSet which runs a privileged pod, that ensures that that the desired ``sysctl`` values are set on the host.
+The following example shows a DaemonSet which runs a privileged pod, that ensures that the desired ``sysctl`` values are set on the host.
 You may need to modify this to meet any requirements which are specific to your deployment.

 The following ``sysctl.yaml`` can be used as the basis to deploy these modifications.